rovellipaolo/gnome-shell-extension-sermon/README.md

   ✔ when setting up the menu events, a click event is added to the menu

 MenuPresenter.setupView()
-  ✔ when setting up the menu, this is cleared and shown ✔ when setting up the menu, the section container is shown in the menu ✔ when setting up the menu and systemd is not enabled, its section is not shown ✔ when setting up the menu and systemd is not installed, its section is not shown ✔ when setting up the menu and systemd is installed, its section is shown in the menu in first position ✔ when setting up the menu and docker is not enabled, its section is not shown ✔ when setting up the menu and docker is not installed, its section is not shown ✔ when setting up the menu and systemd is enabled and docker is installed, docker section is shown in the menu in second position
+  ✔ when setting up the menu, this is cleared and then shown ✔ when setting up the menu, the section container is shown in the menu ✔ when setting up the menu and systemd is not enabled, its section is not shown ✔ when setting up the menu and systemd is not installed, its section is not shown ✔ when setting up the menu and systemd is installed, its section is shown in the menu in first position ✔ when setting up the menu and cron is not enabled, its section is not shown ✔ when setting up the menu and cron is not installed, its section is not shown ✔ when setting up the menu, systemd is enabled and cron is installed, cron section is shown in the menu in second position ✔ when setting up the menu, systemd is disabled and cron is installed, cron section is shown in the menu in first position ✔ when setting up the menu and docker is not enabled, its section is not shown ✔ when setting up the menu and docker is not installed, its section is not shown ✔ when setting up the menu, systemd and cron are enabled and docker is installed, docker section is shown in the menu in third position
+  ✔ when setting up the menu, systemd is disabled and docker is installed, docker section is shown in the menu in second position
-  ✔ when setting up the menu and docker is installed but systemd is disabled, docker section is shown in the menu in first position
+  ✔ when setting up the menu, systemd and cron are disabled and docker is installed, docker section is shown in the menu in first position

 MenuPresenter.onDestroy()
   ✔ when destroyed and without events, no operation is performed